 Software Skills: Photoshop, Illustrator, Freehand, After Effects, InDesign, Google Sketchup, Zbrush

 Traditional mediums: acrylics, charcoal, colored pencil, pen & ink, pastels, watercolor.

 Gallery r, RIT’s Metro Showcase and Learning Laboratory for the Arts, in downtown Rochester operated by the School of Art students, solidifies the learning experience by bringing students’ work to the greater Rochester community.

-Advertising Illustrator; Architectural Illustrator; Animation Artist; Art Director; Book Illustrator; Caricaturist; Character Designer; Comic Artist; Concept Artist; Courtroom Artist; Digital Artist; Dimensional Illustrator; Diorama Artist; E-Learning Illustrator; Editorial Illustrator; Fashion Illustrator; Game Assets Illustrator; Graphic Designer; Graphic Novel Illustrator; Illustrative Designer; Model Maker; Motion Graphics Artist; Multimedia Illustrator; New Media Artist; Political Cartoonist; Presentation Illustrator; Production Artist; Sequential Illustrator; Social Media Illustrator; Storyboard Artist; Technical Illustrator; Textbook Illustrator; Theater set Artist; Visual Developer
+Advertising Illustrator; Animation Artist; Architectural Illustrator; Art Director; Book Illustrator; Caricaturist; Character Designer; Character Concept Artist; Comic Artist; Concept Artist; Courtroom Artist; Digital Artist; Dimensional Illustrator; Diorama Artist; E-Learning Illustrator; Editorial Illustrator; Educational Design; Fashion Designer; Freelance Artist; Game Assets Illustrator; Graphic Designer; Graphic Novel Illustrator; Illustrative Designer; Motion Graphics Artist; Multimedia Illustrator; New Media Artist; Political Cartoonist; Presentation Illustrator; Production Artist; Sequential illustrator; Storyboard Artist; Technical Illustrator; Textbook Illustrator; Theater Set Artist; Visual Developer

 |Outcome||% of Students|

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.
 It’s exposure–early and often–to a variety of professional work environments, career paths, and industries.